 Research proves that you’re a lot more likely to achieve your goal if you write it down.
 So do it!
-At the moment, I’m using Wunderlist to make to-do lists to meet my weekly, monthly, and longer-term goals.
-Other great tools are The Productivity Planner and the SELF journal.
+I’m using an app to make to-do lists to meet my weekly, monthly, and longer-term goals.
+Other great tools are The Productivity Planner and the SELF Journal.

 You don’t have to make your best life happen on your own!
 In fact, it will be easier and more enjoyable with the support of others.
 Get a coach (you can inquire about my coaching services here) or an accountability buddy to follow through, or join a mastermind group.

 And when there is no one around, and you’re freaking out and want to quit: read How to Stop Worrying and Start Living for ideas on how to calm down.